varunshamanna/GBS-Assembly-Typer-CRL-nf/README.md

 <a name="main"></a>
 ### Main Report
-You must specific `--run_surfacetyper`, `--run_pbptyper` and `--run_mlst` to generate the report.
+You must specific `--run_sero_res`, `--run_surfacetyper` and `--run_mlst` to generate the report.
 This will include the serotype, MLST type, allelic frequencies from MLST, resistance gene incidence, surface protein types and GBS-specific resistance variants for GYRA and PARC.

 <a name="serores"></a>
 ### Serotyping and Resistance Typing Output
-**When specifying `--run_surfacetyper`**
+**When specifying `--run_sero_res`**

 This will create three tab-delimited files in a 'results' directory within the current directory.
 Specifying multiple samples will produce a row per sample:
 1. **<output>_serotype_res_incidence.txt** - Gives the serotype and presence/absence (i.e. +/-) of antibiotic resistance genes (GBS-specific alleles and ResFinder/ARG-ANNOT genes)